5umit1711/E_comm_Biding/README.md

 ### Role-Based Access Control (RBAC)
 #### Admin Privileges
-- Approve or reject posted products.
+- Approve or reject or block the posted products.
 - Block or unblock users.
 - Manage the entire bidding process and product visibility.